 It’s a Wednesday afternoon and you’re patiently cajoling your middle schooler to start his homework.
 He’s avoiding it with every ounce of his being.
 You finally get him to agree that if he finishes his homework, he can have one hour of video games.
 He sits down ready and eager, but quickly realizes that he didn’t bring his math book home, can’t find his science sheet and has a social studies test tomorrow, but can’t remember which chapter to study.

 If your child has been diagnosed with ADHD, this ongoing struggle may be familiar, and you’re probably feeling like something needs to change.
-It’s common to want to avoid the medication route and seek behavioral strategies that teach your child the skills needed to organize, prioritize, get the work done and hand it in.
+It’s common to want to avoid the ADHD medication route and seek behavioral strategies that teach your child the skills needed to organize, prioritize, get the work done and hand it in.
 On the other hand, medication is helpful to lots of kids with ADHD.

-MAKING YOUR DECISION
+MAKING YOUR DECISION ABOUT ADHD MEDICATION

-Medication has side effects, and those side effects can sometimes be scary for a growing child.
+ADHD medication has side effects, and those side effects can sometimes be scary for a growing child.
 It’s frustrating to watch and not easy for children with ADHD.
 They have true neurochemical deficits in the frontal lobe that aren’t all that different from a diabetic whose body doesn’t create sufficient insulin at the right times.

 So, what’s the “right” thing to do?
 Is there a “right” thing?
 The answer is no. Here’s what to consider when deciding the appropriate course of treatment for your child: